tugbayatilla/Unity-2DShooter/README.md

  - Set 'SongA' music to 'AudioClip' property in AudioSource component in the 'GameMusic' gameobject.
 Assets -> Audio -> Music.
  - Set 'Loop' property to true.

+### Setup More Levels

+- INFO: if you don't want to do all of the levels from scratch, use level1 prefab.
+- Duplicate Level1 asset in Scenes with CTRL+D command.
+Assets -> Scenes.
+- Rename 'Level1 1' to 'Level2'.
+- Goto 'File Menu' and select 'Build Settings' and add 'Level2' scene to the 'Scenes In Build' list.
+- Select 'Level1' scene.
+- Change 'NextLevelButton' function argument from 'MainMenu' to 'Level2' in 'LevelWinScreen' gameobject.
+- Repeat all for every new level.